 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year.

 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit (not to exceed $2,650 for plan years beginning in 2018, up from $2,600 for 2017).
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit (not to exceed $2,650 for plan years beginning in 2018).
 The plan pays or reimburses you for qualified medical expenses.
 With limited exceptions, you have to make your election before the start of the plan year.
 What you don’t use by the end of the plan year, you generally lose — though your plan might allow you to roll over up to $500 to the next year.
-Or it might give you a 2 ½-month grace period to incur expenses to use up the previous year’s contribution.
+Or it might give you a 2½-month grace period to incur expenses to use up the previous year’s contribution.
 If you have an HSA, your FSA is limited to funding certain “permitted” expenses.

 If you’re self-employed, your employment tax liability typically doubles, because you also must pay the employer portion of these taxes.
 The employer portion of self-employment taxes paid (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.

 As a self-employed taxpayer, you may benefit from other above-the-line deductions as well.
 You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net self-employment income.
-You also can deduct contributions to a retirement plan and, if you’re eligible, an HSA for yourself.
-Above-the-line deductions are particularly valuable because they reduce your AGI and modified AGI (MAGI), which are the triggers for certain additional taxes and the phaseouts of many tax breaks.
+You also can deduct contributions to a retirement plan and, if you’re eligible, an HSA foryourself.
+And you might be able to deduct home office expenses.
+Above-the-line deductions are particularly valuable because they reduce your AGI and, depending on the specific deduction, your modified AGI (MAGI), which are the triggers for certain additional taxes and the phaseouts of many tax breaks.